Skip to main content

 Transfer the chicken to a baking tray and bake on the middle shelf of your oven until cooked through, 8-10 mins.
 IMPORTANT: The chicken is cooked when no longer pink in the middle.

-While the chicken bakes, give the frying pan a quick clean, then return to a medium-high heat with a drizzle of oil.
+While the chicken bakes, give the frying pan a quick clean, then return to medium-high heat with a drizzle of oil.

 Once the oil is hot, add the pepper and carrot and stir-fry until tender, 6-8 mins.
 Stir in the jerk paste and fry until fragrant, 1 min.